GMOD/jbrowse-components/packages/rdf/src/SPARQLAdapter/README.md

 There are two ways to provide subfeature information.
 The first is to include a `?parentUniqueId` variable with a feature.
-It will be created as a subfeature of the feature with a matching `?uniqeId`.
+It will be created as a subfeature of the feature with a matching `?uniqueId`.

 The second way is useful if a single query response line contains information for more than one feature, e.g. gene, transcript, and exon information on a